 The best preschool curriculum for homeschool is one that is created by a person who is in the education profession, has preschoolers, and is a homeschooler themselves.
 Only then can a curriculum creator truly know what to expect from the actions of toddlers, know the correct age levels for learning, and know how to create a structured, yet loving and supportive environment for teaching preschool at home.

-The first step toward starting to homeschool your preschooler is to get your curriculum that walks you through everything.
+The first step toward know ing how to do preschool at home is to get your curriculum that walks you through everything.
 After doing a lot of research, I love the curriculum by Susie from Busy Toddler!
 It is my favorite because it was created by a mom, who has an education degree, is a former Kindergarten teacher, and has preschoolers that she actually homeschooled.

 If you want a curriculum created by someone who has “been there done that”, then this is the curriculum for you.

 When you start off learning how to do preschool at home and want to choose a curriculum, you will want to make sure that these things are included in the lesson plans whether you are creating the lesson plans yourself or using pre-made lesson plans: